|Grade||Description||Quality Grade Point||Credit Hours|

 - Enrolling in TP6900 Directed Study

-Academic probation refers to a level of academic standing between Good Academic Standing and Academic Dismissal.
-While on academic probation, the student is allowed to continue enrollment at Atlantic University but is no longer in Good Academic Standing and is in jeopardy of dismissal from the university.
+Academic Probation refers to a level of academic standing between Good Academic Standing and Academic Dismissal.
+While on academic probation, the student is allowed to continue enrollment at Atlantic University for two semesters, but is no longer in Good Academic Standing and is in jeopardy of dismissal from the university.
 Students are placed on academic probation upon failure to achieve or maintain a minimum cumulative grade point average of 3.0 and are returned to good standing only after achieving a cumulative grade point average of 3.0 or better.
+Students have two semesters to move their cumulative GPA to or above a 3.0.
+If the student fails to do so within two semesters while on Academic Probation, the student will be dismissed from the university.
+If a student falls below a cumulative 3.0 GPA for a second time they will be dismissed from the school.

-If the cumulative or semester GPA is below a 2.00 while on Academic Probation, the student will be dismissed at the end of the term.
+If the cumulative or semester GPA is below a 2.0 while on Academic Probation, the student will be dismissed at the end of the term.
 A student dismissed for unsatisfactory academic performance may petition for reinstatement by providing evidence of extenuating circumstances.
-Once readmitted, the student must maintain a grade point average of 3.0 or better.
+Once readmitted, the student must maintain a grade point average of 3.0 or better to remain enrolled in the program.